I just bought a used car. It does not work properly.

 It is a warranty that gives you the right to expect that your car will be:

-fit for ordinary driving purposes for a reasonable time
+fit for ordinary driving purposes for a reasonable time.

-reasonably safe and without substantial defects
+reasonably safe and without substantial defects (problems).

-the price you paid for the car
+how much you paid for the car

 the kinds of problems you are having

-when these problems took place
+when these problems happened

-- You and the dealer must have expressly negotiated the waiver and reached an agreement that your car does not come with an implied warranty;
+You and the dealer must have expressly negotiated the waiver and reached an agreement that your car does not come with an implied warranty.

 Service contracts often are not worth the money.
-If you cannot use your contract to get needed repairs done, you can try to claim that those same repairs should be covered by an implied warranty.
+They do not cover all repairs.
+If you cannot use your contract to get needed repairs done, you can try to claim an implied warranty should cover those same repairs.

 Any agreement you reach with the dealer should: